UN Global Compact | CEO Water Mandate

 Project Photos

-Basin and/or Contextual Conditions: PHYSICAL: Declining water quality, PHYSICAL: Inadequate infrastructure, Other
+Basin and/or Contextual Conditions: Quality, PHYSICAL: Inadequate infrastructure, Other

 Project Benefits: Long-term partnership(s) created, Raised awareness of challenges among local authorities, Other